cbrgm/sync-secrets-action/README.md

 ## Inputs

 - `github-token`: **Required** - The GitHub token to use.
 Use GitHub secrets for security.
-- `target`: **Required** - The repository to sync secrets and variables to.
+- `target`: Optional - The repository to sync secrets and variables to.
+Either `target` or `query` must be set, but not both.
 - `secrets`: Optional - Secrets to sync.
 Formatted as a string of newline-separated `KEY=VALUE` pairs.
 - `variables`: Optional - Variables to sync.
 Formatted as a string of newline-separated `KEY=VALUE` pairs.
 - `rate-limit`: Optional - Enables rate limit checking.
-Set to `"true"` to enable.
-Default is `"false"`.
+Set to `true` to enable.
+Default is `false`.
-- `max-retries`: Optional - Maximum number of retries when hitting rate limits.
-Default is `"3"`.
+- `max-retries`: Optional - Maximum number of retries for operations.
+Must not be smaller than zero.
+Default is `3`.
-- `dry-run`: Optional - Dry run.
+- `dry-run`: Optional - Dry run mode.
 If true, no changes will be made.
 Useful for testing.
-Default is `"false"`.
+Default is `false`.
-- `prune`: Optional - Prunes all existing secrets and variables not in the subset of existing ones and ones defined in this action.
-Default is `"false"`.
+- `prune`: Optional - Prunes all existing secrets and variables not in the subset of those defined.
+Default is `false`.
 - `environment`: Optional - The GitHub environment to sync variables or secrets to.
-Use when targeting an environment-specific set of secrets or variables.
+Use when targeting environment-specific secrets or variables.
 - `type`: Optional - Type of the secrets to manage: `actions`, `dependabot`, or `codespaces`.
-Default is `"actions"`.
+Default is `actions`.
+- `query`: Optional - GitHub search query to find repositories for batch processing.
+Either `query` or `target` must be set, but not both.

 ## Container Usage